davidjbrossard/davidjbrossard/README.md

 I've published several papers and contributed to several books on API security, identity, and attribute-based access control.
 I also contribute to several identity standards including OAuth, SCIM, ALFA, and XACML.
 I am a regular speaker at conferences including Identiverse, Gartner IAM summits, and the European Identity Conference.
 Check out my blog on identity and access at [Webfarmr](https://www.webfarmr.eu "Harvesting web technologies").

-- 🔭 I’m currently working on Open ID Foundation's Policy Charter
+- 🔭 I’m currently working on Open ID Foundation's AuthZEN Working Group.
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning AI, Node.JS, and Typescript.
-- 👯 I’m looking to collaborate on everything IAM
+- 👯 I’m looking to collaborate on everything IAM.
-- 💬 Ask me about XACML and ALFA (Abbreviated Language for Authorization)
+- 💬 Ask me about XACML and ALFA (Abbreviated Language for Authorization).
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/davidbrossard)
 - 😄 Pronouns: He/him